 Card issuers’ policies vary in the details, so if you need to remove an authorized user from your account, here’s how to do it.

-If you allowed a person to use your credit card as an authorized user, eventually, you may want to revoke their privileges.
+If you allowed a person to use your credit card as an authorized user, eventually, the time may come when you want to revoke their privileges.
 As the primary account owner, it is your decision to break off the arrangement for any reason and at any time.
 But while the credit card issuer won’t ask for an explanation, it is often a good idea to first notify the person who has access to your account.

 Rights and restrictions of an authorized user